How to fix Session Has Expired error on the Internet

 When browsing a website that is database driven, requires a login, or is secured, you may see a "Session Expired" or "Session Has Expired" error.
 The causes of these error messages are detailed in the following sections.

 - Inactivity - If you have not been doing anything on the page for a set length of time (often 10-30min) the server will time out your session.
-Inactivity timers are done for security reasons and to help increase the overall speed of the web page.
-In other words, if you were browsing the page and get up and leave, go to lunch, or start browsing other pages when you come back you need to re-login and create a new session.
+Inactivity timers were created for security reasons and to help increase the overall speed of the web page.
+In other words, if you were browsing the page and get up and leave, go to lunch, or start browsing other pages, when you come back you'll need to log in again and create a new session.

 - Date or time not correct - Make sure the date and time are properly set on your computer.

-- Other site related issue - If this issue is only occurring on a certain site and you're not encountering any of the above-related issues it's possible that it could be the site encountering an issue.
+- Other site related issue - If this issue is only occurring on a certain site and you're not encountering any of the above-related issues it's possible that there could be a problem with the site.
 Contact the company or Webmaster to verify the problem is not on their end.

 Can I increase the length of time a session expires?

 A web page session time is specified on the server side, therefore, this is not a setting you can adjust or change on your computer or in your web browser.